Furkanzmc/qtdevcon-community-driven-coding-guidelines/slides.md

 <!--
 - Worked on mobile and desktop applications with QML
+- Started using QML on mobile and desktop for a startup.
+- Wrote the desktop client for EdBox.
 - I build my own keyboards
 - I love UI work and working with designers
+- Alone developer.
+- Now working at Autodesk at a massive project to rewrite the UI of one of our products completely in QML.
+Working with designers.
 - Please interrupt and ask questions
+- Can't share Alias because it's not out yet.
 -->

 ---